The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The annual tax on enveloped dwellings (ATED) regime was introduced by FA 2013, Part 3 and was one element of a series of anti-avoidance measures that were designed to make it less attractive to hold high-value UK residential property through a corporate structure (or ‘envelope’).

-It should be considered in context with the charge to CGT on gains arising from the disposal of ATED-related properties (see ‘ATED-related gains’ below) and the 15% charge to SDLT on the transfer of such properties ― see the Introduction to stamp taxes guidance note.
+It should be considered in context with the charge to CGT on gains arising from the disposal of ATED-related properties (see ‘ATED-related gains’ below) and the 15% charge to SDLT on the transfer of such properties ― see the Stamp duty land tax - basic rules guidance note.

 The ATED regime applies to high-value UK residential property owned on, or acquired after, 1 April 2013, by: